amckenna41/iso3166-updates/README.md

 Four query string parameters/paths are available in the API - `alpha2`, `name`, `year` and `months`.

-* The 2 letter `alpha2` country code can be appended to the url as a query string parameter or as its own path (e.g ?alpha2=JP or /alpha2/JP).
+* The 2 letter `alpha2` country code can be appended to the URL as a query string parameter or as its own path (e.g ?alpha2=JP or /alpha2/JP).
 A single alpha-2 or list of them can be passed to the API (e.g ?alpha2=FR, DE, HU, ID, MA or /alpha2/FR,DE,HU,ID,MA).
 For redudancy, the 3 letter alpha-3 counterpart for each country's alpha-2 code can also be passed into the `alpha2` parameter (e.g ?alpha2=FRA, DEU, HUN, IDN, MAR or /alpha2/FRA,DEU,HUN,IDN,MAR).

-* The `name` parameter takes in a country's name as it is commonly known in English (e.g France, Moldova, Benin).
-A closeness function is used to get the most approximate available country from the one the user input.
-If one is not found then an error is raised.
+* The `name` parameter takes in a country's name as it is commonly known in English.
+The country name can be appended to the URL as a query string parameter or as its own path (e.g ?name=France or /name/France).
+A single country name or list of them can be passed into the API (e.g ?name=France,Moldova,Benin or /name/France,Moldova,Benin).
+A closeness function is used to get the most approximate available country from the one the user input; if one is not found then an error is raised.

-* The `year` parameter can be a specific year, year range, or a cut-off year to get updates less than/more than a year (e.g /year/2017, /year/2010-2015, /year/<2009, /year/>2002).
+* The `year` parameter can be a specific year, year range, or a cut-off year to get updates less than/more than a year.
+The year value can be appended to the URL as a query string parameter or as its own path (e.g ?year=2017 or /year/2017, ?year=2010-2015 or /year/2010-2015, ?year=<2009 or /year/<2009, ?year=2002 or /year/>2002).

-* Finally, the `months` parameter will gather all updates for 1 or more alpha-2 codes from a number of months from the present day (e.g /months/2, /months/6, /months/48).
+* Finally, the `months` parameter will gather all updates for 1 or more alpha-2 codes from a number of months from the present day.
+The month value can be appended to the URL as a query string parameter or as its own path (e.g ?months=2 or /months/12, ?months=24 or /months/24).

 * If no input parameter values specified then all ISO 3166-2 updates for all countries and years will be returned.